9 creative ways to reduce healthcare cost

 Contract with diagnostic imaging providers

 This is a no-brainer.
 It is well established that outpatient imaging performed by an independent diagnostic testing facility (IDTF) can be 30 to 70% cheaper than hospital-based imaging.
-Contracting directly with imaging providers such as Vivid Diagnostic Imaging empowers employers to provide imaging services for their employees without breaking the bank.
+Contracting directly with imaging providers empowers employers to provide imaging services for their employees without breaking the bank.
 Employees also save considerably on their copay since there is a significant difference between rates offered by hospital-based or hospital-affiliated imaging centers and that offered by independent testing facilities.

 Offer Yoga and Massage days to reduce stress